Barrett's Esophagus (cont.)

 Some patients need to take only one pill daily, while others need two pills (a double dose) to control the symptoms.
 The double dose can be taken as one pill twice daily or 2 pills once daily.

 PPIs are potent inhibitors of acid secretion from the stomach.
 They are effective in relieving heartburn and healing esophageal inflammation (esophagitis) and esophageal ulcers that are induced by acid reflux.
 The PPIs are well tolerated with few side effects.
-After stopping these medications, however, symptoms of acid reflux usually recur, sometimes with increased intensity.
-This increase in symptoms occurs, in part, because of a rebound hypersecretion of acid, which is a response (secreting extra acid) that is prompted by recovery from the inhibition of secretion of acid by the PPI.
+After stopping these medications, symptoms of acid reflux usually recur, sometimes with increased intensity.
+This increase in symptoms occurs, in part, because of a rebound extra secretion of acid (acid hypersecretion), which is a response prompted by recovery from the inhibition of secretion of acid by the PPI.

 The long-term safety of the PPIs is an important consideration.
 Although stomach tumors (carcinoids) were reported in experiments with older female rats, similar tumors have not been observed in people after more than 15 years of PPI use.
 In some people on long term PPI therapy, small benign polyps (fundic gland polyps) may develop in the upper half of the stomach.
 However, these polyps do not require follow-up or biopsy because they remain benign (do not become malignant) and cause no problems.
 Long-term use also is associated with a slight increased risk of hip fractures in people older than 50 years, and poor absorption of vitamin B12.

 The main point to remember about PPIs is that patients should never abruptly stop them.
 When PPIs are discontinued, the dose should be gradually decreased (tapered).
-Tapering the dose minimizes the rebound hypersecretion that can occur when PPIs are stopped; thus if a patient is hospitalized and cannot eat (or take pills), intravenous acid-suppressing drugs at higher doses should be given.
-Also, gradual lowering (tapering) of the dose of PPIs should be done when these drugs are to be discontinued after fundoplication (anti-reflux surgery) operations for GERD.
+Tapering the dose minimizes the rebound hypersecretion that can occur when PPIs are stopped.
+If a patient is hospitalized and cannot eat (or take pills), intravenous acid-suppressing drugs at higher doses should be given.
+Gradual lowering (tapering) of the dose of PPIs should be done when these drugs are to be discontinued after fundoplication (anti-reflux surgery) operations for GERD.